kaiwu/weapp/README.md

-# wechat
+# weapp

-Bindings for wechat miniprogram, a project template and working demo which uses this package can be found at [wechat_dev_tools](https://github.com/kaiwu/wechat_dev_tools)
+gleam bindings for wechat miniprogram, a.k.a weapp.

+a project template and working demo which uses this package can be found at [wechat_dev_tools](https://github.com/kaiwu/wechat_dev_tools)

 ## Installation